tomlister/heroku-buildpack-imagemagick/README.md

 heroku-buildpack-imagemagick
 =================================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick binaries into your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick binaries into your project, with liblqr.

 ## Note on Heroku config